 As a chorister, Luebke sang with the American Boychoir, St. Olaf Choir, and Westminster Choir.
 With these choruses, he performed with the New York Philharmonic, Boston Symphony Orchestra, Minnesota Orchestra, New Jersey Symphony, Czech Philharmonic, and Spoleto Festival USA opera chorus under Kurt Masur, Lorin Maazel, Charles Dutoit, Colin Davis, Andre Previn, Neville Marriner, Nicholas McGegan, Marvin Hamlisch, Zdenek Macal, Emmanuel Villaume, and Robert Shaw.
 He also appeared on stage with Wynton Marsalis, Kathleen Battle, Frederica von Stade, Benjamin Luxon, Sylvia McNair, Paul Groves, Suzanne Mentzer, Christine Goerke, David Daniels, and Chanticleer.
 He sings on recordings of the American Boychoir, Westminster Choir, and St. Olaf Choir; as well as Amy Grants’ platinum album Home for Christmas.

+Luebke is Assistant Professor of Voice and Choral Conducting at the State University of New York at Fredonia where he has conducted the College Choir, Camerata, and Masterworks Chorus.
 Luebke received his earliest musical training at the American Boychoir School, and earned degrees from St. Olaf College, Westminster Choir College, and Florida State University.
 His teachers include Anton Armstrong, Joseph Flummerfelt, Andre Thomas, Andrew Megill, and James Litton.